 The U.S.-Oman FTA commits Oman to provide and enforce world-class IPR protection.
-Prior to entry into force, Oman will draft additional legislation to comply with these obligations.
-Under its FTA obligations, Oman has committed to provide increased IPR protection for copyrights, trademarks, geographical indications, and patents.
+Oman is finalizing revisions to its industrial property and copyright laws to implement these obligations prior to the Agreement's entry into force.
+Under its FTA obligations, Oman will provide increased IPR protection for copyrights, trademarks, geographical indications and patents.
 Oman will also improve enforcement and protection of undisclosed test data from unfair commercial use.
+In addition, Oman acceded to the World Intellectual Property Organization (WIPO) Copyright Treaty and the WIPO Performances and Phonograms Treaty in September 2005.

 As part of its WTO accession, Oman adopted derogations to the GCC patent law to comply with its obligations under the TRIPS Agreement.
-In 2000, Oman amended its copyright protection law, and in 1999 enacted decrees banning the local sale of pirated videocassettes, sound recordings, and computer software.
-Enforcement of the copyright protection decree by the Ministry of Heritage and Culture, the Ministry of Commerce and Industry, and the Royal Oman Police has been largely effective, as once plentiful pirated video and audiotapes and computer software have largely disappeared from local vendors' shelves.
+In 2000, Oman amended its copyright protection law, and in 1999 enacted decrees banning the local sale of pirated videocassettes, sound recordings and computer software.
+Enforcement of the copyright protection decree by the Ministry of Heritage and Culture, the Ministry of Commerce and Industry, and the Royal Oman Police has been largely effective, as once plentiful pirated video and audiotapes and computer software have mostly disappeared from local vendors' shelves.
+For example, in 2006, the government conducted a series of coordinated sweeps that netted over 40,000 counterfeit media products.
 Nonetheless, under-the-counter sales of unauthorized software and DVDs persist in various locations, and authorities continue to grapple with effective enforcement measures against such sales.
 Forty Omani companies have signed the Business Software Alliance (BSA) Code of Ethics since October 2003.
 The Code of Ethics declares that the signatories would neither commit nor tolerate the manufacture, use, or distribution of unlicensed software and would supply only licensed software to customers.
+The BSA recently praised Oman for its efforts in combating software piracy and the government signed a three-year contract with Microsoft Corporation for the use of the company's licensed products in 2006.
 According to local satellite television representatives, the Ministry of Commerce and Industry conducts periodic raids on unlicensed distributors of pirated satellite signals in response to industry complaints.